mraniki/tt/README.md

 - create / modify db via bot command

 v1.5
-- Support DEFI DEX uniswap (to be tested)
+- Support DEFI DEX uniswap and dydx (to be tested)
 - Support futures and margin for CEX (to be tested)
 - Support Web3 ENS